Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 1. Dress with Respect

 • Think modest.
-You don’t have to be super formal, but maybe leave the super revealing clothes at home.
+You don’t have to be super formal, but leave the super revealing clothes at home.

 2. Keep it Down